WE DO IT RIGHT, RIGHT NOW!

 Regular brake inspections are crucial to ensuring the safety and proper functioning of a vehicle’s brake system.
 The process involves monitoring brake pad wear and checking for brake fluid leaks.

-Brake pads are a key component that undergo wear over time due to friction with the rotors.
+Brake pads are a key component that undergoes wear over time due to friction with the rotors.
 Periodically inspecting the brake pads allows for timely replacement before they become excessively worn, which can compromise braking efficiency.

 Additionally, it is essential to check for brake fluid leaks, as any loss of fluid can lead to a decrease in hydraulic pressure, affecting the overall performance of the brakes.